Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 <br>

 ## Deployment
-Enviroment can be deploy'd in one of two ways:
+The environment can be deploy'd in one of two ways:

 + Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
 + From any computer, execute the Base-config_3-vm.ps1 powershell script found in the 'Resources